This information will teach you about the placement and care of your central venous catheter (CVC).

 - Do not change your dressing, needleless connectors, or disinfection caps in the bathroom after a shower.
 The steam from a shower can create a moist environment under your dressing and affect the adhesive.
 Make sure you change your dressing, needleless connectors, and disinfection caps on a clean, flat surface.

-- You will see the folded Map for Dressing Change: CVC at the end of this resource.
+- You will see the folded Map for Dressing Change: CVC included in the print version of this resource.
 Use it to follow the step-by-step instructions for changing your dressing.
 This is when you will use sterile technique.
 You will not be able to touch the booklet then because that would break sterile technique.
 Open the map and spread it out where you can see it.

 - You will use a Tegaderm™ CHG dressing to cover your exit site unless your doctor or nurse gives you another dressing to use.
 Change your dressing once a week, as long as it stays dry, intact, and clean.
 Change it on the day you change your needleless connectors and disinfection caps and flush your catheter.
 You may need to change it more often if it becomes moist, soiled, or peels away from the skin.

-- If the Tegaderm CHG gel pad becomes swollen, change your dressing.
+- If the gel pad on your Tegaderm CHG dressing becomes swollen, change your dressing.
 You can test the gel pad by applying pressure to it with your index (pointer) finger.
 If you see an indent, the gel pad is swollen and your dressing should be changed.
 This can happen if there is a lot of sweat under your dressing.

 - If you have problems with your skin, such as irritability or sensitivity, your nurse may suggest a different type of dressing.
 In that case, you may need to change it more often than once a week.
 No matter which dressing you are using, always change it right away if it starts to come off or gets wet.
 Do not just put another dressing or more tape over it.